sysrpl/Codebot.Setup/README.md

 # Free Pascal 3.0 and Lazarus 1.4 Test Setup

 This guide will assist users in compiling and configuring Free Pascal 3.0 and Lazarus 1.4.

-This guide is current for Microsoft Windows and Linux.
-OSX sections will be added soon.
+It currently has sections for Microsoft Windows and Linux, but OSX sections will be added soon.

 ## Automated Installation

 The quickest and least error prone way to setup Free Pascal 3.0 and Lazarus 1.4 is to use the automated installers.
+These install methods will not interfere with other development envrionments you might already have on you computer.

 If you are using Microsoft Windows download and run the setup program: